chrislo27/RhythmHeavenRemixEditor/docs/RHRE2/Scripting.md

 ## Note: this is an archived page for RHRE2.
+This feature was cut from `v3.0.0` onwards.

 RHRE2 has **experimental** Lua scripting support, starting in `v2.9.0`.
 [Learn about Lua here](https://www.lua.org/), and [look at the style here](https://github.com/Olivine-Labs/lua-style-guide).
 (It should be noted that the style used here tends to lean towards Java's lowerCamelCase and using double-quotes for strings.)